Sobeys Stadium: History

 The stadium was built to replace the National Tennis Centre, which was demolished in 2003.
-The facility opened on July 26, 2004 as the Rexall Centre in a naming rights deal with Rexall pharmacy chain.
+The facility opened on July 26, 2004 as the Rexall Centre in a naming rights deal with the Rexall pharmacy chain.
 The first match at the stadium was an opening round match between Andre Agassi and Tommy Haas attended by 10,500.
-The Sobeys Stadium is one of two venues for the Canadian Open.
-The tennis tournament alternates venues year-to-year, between the Sobeys Stadium, and the IGA Stadium in Montreal.
+It is one of two venues for the Canadian Open, alternating hosting the men's and women's events annually with IGA Stadium in Montreal.

 In 2011, the stadium became the venue for the BlackCreek Summer Music Festival, a series of concerts of jazz, opera, popular and symphonic music.

 In 2014, the venue was named as the host of the tennis events at the 2015 Pan American Games.

 In 2015, the venue was renamed the Aviva Centre after reaching a new naming rights deal with British multinational insurance company Aviva.

-In 2017, the Sobeys Stadium hosted the opening ceremonies for the 2017 North American Indigenous Games.
+In 2017, Aviva Centre hosted the opening ceremonies for the 2017 North American Indigenous Games.

-In 2022, the stadium was renamed Sobeys Stadium after Canadian supermarket chain Sobeys was given the naming rights to the venue.
+In 2022, the stadium was renamed Sobeys Stadium after Canadian supermarket chain Sobeys acquired the naming rights to the venue, giving Empire Company naming rights to both major Tennis Canada venues (the Montreal stadium had been named after its IGA brand since 2018).

 Mystery tunnel

 In February 2015, Toronto Police Service announced the discovery of a "mystery" tunnel located a few hundred metres from the facility, a story which later became popular.
 It was later revealed to be a "man cave."
-The two men in their mid-20s who excavated the cave had no criminal intent and are not affiliated with York University, Rexall Centre (as it was then called), or the Pan Am Games.
+The two men in their mid-20s who excavated the cave had no criminal intent and are not affiliated with York University, Rexall Centre (as it was then called), or the Pan Am Games, and the tunnel was created as a hobby.
 The Toronto Sun identified one of the men as 22-year-old Elton McDonald.
 He faced an $800 fine instead of receiving a criminal record.
 McDonald's employer said that he borrowed and lost his tools used to dig the tunnel.

-Access
+Location and access

+Sobeys Stadium is located at the intersection of Shoreham Drive and Pond Road on the northwestern edge of the York University campus, southeast of the intersection of Jane Street and Steeles Avenue West.
+To the west of the facility are forested park lands along the Black Creek.
+The Saywell Woods and Stong Pond are located to the south and east of the facility.

-The facility is located on Shoreham Road, which connects to Jane Street, just south of Steeles Avenue.
-There are an estimated 7,000 parking spaces in the vicinity. subway station is situated a short walk from the stadium, or transit users can take the 106 Sentinel bus between the stadium and the subway station.
+There are an estimated 7,000 parking spaces in the vicinity. subway station of Line 1 Yonge–University is situated a short walk from the stadium or transit users can take the 106 Sentinel bus between the stadium and the subway station.